 Certain pesticides, even when used in accordance with the label directions, still pose a hazard to the environment or human health.
 These pesticides are labeled by the EPA as Restricted Use Pesticides.
 The Plant Board may also place additional restrictions on pesticides under the Arkansas Regulations on Pesticide Classification if it is determined that the pesticide poses a hazard when used according to label directions.

 The Pesticide Classification system allows the Plant Board to assign pesticides to different categories ranging from A to I. While most pesticides are categorized as Class A pesticides, the Plant Board can, through regulation change the classification of a product to place more restrictions on its use and distribution.
-These types of decisions are based on research findings, findings of other states or federal agencies, or the experience of the ASPB.
+These types of decisions are based on research findings, findings of other states or federal agencies, or the experience of the Plant Board and Department.

 Section 24(c) Registration

-FIFRA Section 24(c) allows the Arkansas State Plant Board to register an additional use of a federally registered pesticide or a new end use product to meet special local needs.
-The ASPB, working in conjunction with the University of Arkansas Cooperative Extension Service, will determine that a need does exist, that the applicant meets all federal requirements for registration of a pesticide, that the requested use of the pesticide has not been previously denied, suspended, or cancelled by the EPA, and the products efficacy data supports the claims made for it before the application will be approved.
+FIFRA Section 24(c) allows states to register an additional use of a federally registered pesticide or a new end use product to meet special local needs.
+The Department, working in conjunction with the University of Arkansas Cooperative Extension Service, will determine that a need does exist, that the applicant meets all federal requirements for registration of a pesticide, that the requested use of the pesticide has not been previously denied, suspended, or cancelled by the EPA, and the products efficacy data supports the claims made for it before the application will be approved.

 All Section 24(c) Registrations must be accompanied by a DP-21 Application for Registration of Pesticides form and a $250 registration fee.
 This applies to all Section 24(c) Registrations, including those for products already registered in the State of Arkansas.

 Section 18 Emergency Exemptions